Student Academic Records

 Spring Semester Submit the petition to graduate by:January 30th

-Further information regarding graduation procedures can be obtained through the credentials evaluator at the Office of the Registrar, extension 2138.
+Further information regarding graduation procedures can be obtained from the Office of the Registrar.

 For more information see: